sthagen/VirusTotal-vt-cli/doc/vt_url_collections.md

 ## vt url collections

-Returns the collections related to the URL.
+Returns the collections related to the IOC.

 ```
 vt url collections [url] [flags]